OTStats/OTStats.github.io/_posts/2022-01-27-levante-winless-streak.md

 ---

 While living in Valencia I fell in love with their local footbal clubs.
-At the time Levante were playing in Spain's second division, going on to eventually win the league and be promoted to La Liga.
+At the time Levante were playing in Spain's second division, going on to eventually win the league and were promoted to La Liga.
-They've since remained in La Liga but have experienced a really tough stretch of results.
+They've since remained in La Liga and have experienced a really tough recent stretch of results.

 2 weeks ago, Levante finally snapped their 27-game winless run.
 They've always been a fun, high-octane team to watch, typically going toe-to-toe with their opponents.
-I've always felt like they create and concede a ton of chances, but so I was curious how this has evolved during their winless run.
+I've always felt like they create and concede a ton of chances, so I was curious how this has evolved during their winless run.

 ---------------